CD3/config-makover/README.md

 2. A hash of the configuration string is stored.

-3. The configuration string is treated as a Mako template and is rendered using the configuration tree for the context.
+3. The configuration string is treated as a Tempita template and is rendered using the configuration tree for the context.

 4. The configuration tree is replaced with the tree created from de-serializing the rendered configuration string.